 - What services do you offer?
 Are there any limitations to your services?

 - What are your fees?
 Do you have a back-up?
 What is your refund policy?

-Please use the form below if you have a question about Birthingway doulas, want to comment on a particular doula, or need any further information.
-Please note that we do not have student doulas available outside of the greater Portland/Vancouver area.
+Please use the form to the right if you have a question about Birthingway doulas, want to comment on a particular doula, or would like more information.
+Please note that we do not have student postpartum doulas available outside of the greater Portland/Vancouver area.